-This court policy response indicates that currently the court is only accepting filings in the Civil case type.
+This court policy response indicates that currently the court is only accepting filings in the Civil case type, where filing fees may be applicable, and effective 8/1/2008.
 This demonstrates clearly how the court will map the case types for which it will allow e-Filing to occur within the court Policy message.